bstef/team-generator/README.md

 # Team Generator
 Generate teams randomly based on rank.
-This is useful if you want to create linueups of balanced teams.
+This is useful if you want to create linueups of balanced teams.<br>
 See it in action [https://team-generator-ruvl.onrender.com/](https://team-generator-ruvl.onrender.com/)